kataphraktos/faa_eval/README.md

  - A screenshot or text of the terminal output
  - CSV input data, as available or requested

+Note: sharing your CSV data on GitHub will make it publicly visible.
+Do not post sensitive or client data.
 Contributions are welcome.

 # License